 [Clause 2 amended in Gazette 13 Apr 2007 p.
 1602.]

-3. Meaning of remuneration (r.
-5)
+3. Current determinations etc. under GES Act, effect of for r.
+5 (remuneration)

 (1) A current determination made by an Employer for the purposes of section 4(5) of the GES Act as to the value of any non-monetary remuneration or benefit continues as a determination for the purposes of the definition of remuneration in regulation 5(1).